The Greatest Generation is disappearing and the Great Wealth Transfer is taking place.

 The most generous members in a church congregation are often it’s oldest.
 What would happen if the three most generous members were to die in the same year?

 The desire to make a difference is almost universal, regardless of one’s religious tradition.
-Your members are already making legacy gifts to World Vision, the Salvation Army and their alma maters because they’ve been asked.
+Your members are already making legacy gifts to World Vision, the Salvation Army and their Alma maters.
+Why?
+Because they’ve been asked

 National research shows that donors with documented bequests give twice as much annually as donors who have not made a bequest.